-ANTH 2200 WORLD ETHNOGRAPHY Spring 2020 (Provisional outline)
+ANTH 2200 WORLD ETHNOGRAPHY Spring 2022 (Provisional outline)

-Instructor: Andrew KIPNIS; abkipnis@cuhk.edu.hk Class meeting: Tuesdays 9:30-12:15, NAH213 Tutorial: No tutorial, Discussion and Student Presentations During Class Instructor Office Hours: by appointment, before or after class Teaching Assistant: NIE Youping
+Instructor: Andrew KIPNIS; abkipnis@cuhk.edu.hk Class meeting: TUESDAYS 10:30-1:15 Tutorial: No tutorial, Discussion and Student Presentations During Class Instructor Office Hours: by appointment, before or after class Teaching Assistant: Huzeyfe KIRAN huzeyfe@link.cuhk.edu.hk

 Course Description: This class takes its title seriously.
-It is about "Ethnography" and ways of imagining "the World."
-To start students will learn about ethnography as both a research method and a type of writing, as well as the relationships among ethnographic research methods, ethnographic writing styles and ethnographic argumentation.
+It is about "Ethnography" and ways of imagining "the world."
+To start students will learn about ethnography as both a research method and a type of writing, as well as the relationships among ethnographic research methods, ethnographic writing styles, and ethnographic argumentation.
 Ethnography is a key term for the discipline of anthropology, so it is important for anthropology majors to have a full understanding of all of its connotations and richness.
 After discussing ethnography, we will spend the rest of the course discussing anthropological ways of imagining "the world."
 If anthropology is the study of cultural diversity, then how can we specify the different types of culture that make up the world?
-Is the world of cultural diversity best conceived by dividing the world into regions (East Asia, sub-Saharan Africa, etc), systems of religious beliefs, levels of economic development or some other way?
+Is the world of cultural diversity best conceived by dividing the world into regions (East Asia, sub-Saharan Africa, etc), systems of religious beliefs, levels of economic development, or some other way?
 Various ways of dividing up the world will be introduced and their advantages and disadvantages analysed.
 Finally, by hearing presentations about ethnographic books depicting many cultures in the world, students will greatly increase their exposure to "world ethnographies."